Another week and yet another report on a prosecution following a fall through a fragile skylight.

-Our Board-Walk system has been designed specifically for situations such as this and consists of an open mesh walkway that is lightweight, easily portable and suitable for fragile roofs.
+Our Roof Walk system has been designed specifically for situations such as this and consists of an open mesh walkway that is lightweight, easily portable and suitable for fragile roofs.

-Click here to watch our Board-Walk video and see for yourself how easy it is to assemble and use the walkway system.
+Click here to watch our Roof Walk video and see for yourself how easy it is to assemble and use the walkway system.